mikenguyen13/data_analysis/_book/10-model_specification.md

 #### Independent Variable

-should the independent variables be logged? decide between non-nested alternatives
+Should the independent variables be logged? (decide between non-nested alternatives)

 $$
 \begin{aligned}